korewireless/Microvisor-Demo-Http/README.md

 It is based on the [FreeRTOS](https://freertos.org/) real-time operating system and which will run on the “non-secure” side of Microvisor.
 FreeRTOS is included as a submodule.

+The [ARM CMSIS-RTOS API](https://github.com/ARM-software/CMSIS_5) is used an an intermediary between the application and FreeRTOS to make it easier to swap out the RTOS layer for another.

 The application code files can be found in the [app_src/](app_src/) directory.
 The [ST_Code/](ST_Code/) directory contains required components that are not part of Twilio Microvisor STM32U5 HAL, which this sample accesses as a submodule.
 The `FreeRTOSConfig.h` and `stm32u5xx_hal_conf.h` configuration files are located in the [config/](config/) directory.

 ## Actions

-The code creates and runs two threads under FreeRTOS.
+The code creates and runs two threads.

 One thread periodically toggles GPIO A5, which is the user LED on the [Microvisor Nucleo Development Board](https://www.twilio.com/docs/iot/microvisor/microvisor-nucleo-development-board).